-SSFR tests were performed on MontazaerGhaem rated 147.8 MVA, 13.8KV, 50 Hz, gas Generator.
+SSFR tests were performed on gas Generator of MontazaerGhaem power plant rated 147.8 MVA, 13.8KV, 50 Hz,.
 Leakage reactance is extracted from design data and equals to 0.095 p.u.
-Armature and field resistances are taken as R = 0.00141 $\Omega$ Rf =0.1015 $\Omega$ from generator technical document.
+Armature and field resistances are taken as $R = 0.00141 \Omega R_f = 0.1015 \Omega$ from generator technical document.
 Temperature during tests was measured as 27 °C, while operating temperature is supposed to be 100 °C.

-The rotor position was changed by means of rotor lifting pump which made it easy to rotate the rotor with the use of proper pulling tools.
-During positioning of the rotor, zero voltage on the field winding could not be precisely achieved, so the final position was decided by achieving the minimum induced field voltage.
-During measurements, signals became noisier as the frequency was decreased below 0.
-1 Hz.

-During the test instantaneous value of measured current and voltage are recorded by transient recorder in each scanning frequency.
-Using Fourier transform, from the instantaneous measured values, RMS values are extracted by which operational impedances $Z_d$ , $Z_q$ and G(s) (both magnitudes and angles) are calculated for the whole range of scanning frequency.
-The magnitudes and phase angles of $Z_d$ and $Z_q$ are illustrated in fig (4), (5) respectively.
+The rotor position was changed by means of rotor lifting pump which made it easy to rotate the rotor by means of proper pulling tools.
+During positioning rotor, zero voltage on the field winding could not be precisely achieved, so the final position was decided by achieving the minimum induced field voltage.
+During measurements, signals became noisier as the frequency was decreased below 0.1 Hz.
+During the test, instantaneous value of measured current and voltage are recorded by transient recorder in each scanning frequency.
+Using Fourier transform, from the instantaneous measured values, RMS values are extracted by which operational impedances Z_d , Z_q and G(s) (both magnitudes and angles) are calculated for the whole range of scanning frequency.
+The magnitudes and phase angles of Z_d and Z_q are illustrated in figures (3) and (4) respectively.

-$R_d$ , $R_q$ are obtained by extrapolating operational impedances $Z_d$ , $Z_q$ at zero frequency as illustrated in Fig.6.
-Using operational impedances $Z_d$ , $Z_q$ and $R_d$ , $R_q$ , the d and q axes impedances are calculated and depicted as Fig. for finding $L_d(0)$ and $L_q(0)$ is used from a fictitious quadrate rational function.(Fig.7)
+R_d , R_q are obtained by extrapolating operational impedances Z_d , Z_q at zero frequency as illustrated in Fig.5.
+Using operational impedances Z_d , Z_q and R_d , R_q , the d and q axes impedances are calculated by equation (11) which are depicted in Figures 7-10: